Hexworks/the-cogitator/_blog/2021-11-24-a-simple-guide-to-authorization.md

 A common misconception about authorization is that it is a synonym of authentication, but this is not the case. **Authentication** is the process of verifying a user's identity and credentials. **Authorization** is the process of verifying that the user has the right to perform a certain action.
 What usually happens is that we first authenticate the user, and when we know their identity, we can authorize them.

-With this out of the way let's take a look at what authorization models are out there.
+With this out of the way let's take a look at what authorization models are there.

 ### Access Control List